squidfunk/mkdocs-material/docs/publishing-your-site.md

 Using [GitHub Actions][2] you can automate the deployment of your project documentation.
-At the root of your repository, create a new GitHub Actions workflow, e.g. `.github/workflows/ci.yml`, and copy and paste the following
+At the root of your repository, create a new GitHub Actions workflow, e.g. `.github/workflows/deploy.yml`, and copy and paste the following
 contents:

 === "Material for MkDocs"

     ``` yaml
-    name: ci # (1)
+    name: Deploy # (1)
     on:
       push:
         branches: # (2)